 If it’s never been branded or assigned a UPC, then it can be listed on Amazon.
 And the brand can be registered on the Brand Registry.
 But not before you register your trademark, which takes time.
 Even standard text trademarks, without graphics, can take up to a year for the USPTO to acknowledge.

 Once you’re accepted, you can weed out unwanted competitors.
 But the wording on the packaging and the claims made on the listing need to be lawful.
-And your patent, QC, and advertising must comply with trading regulations.
+And your patent, QC, and Advertising is a means of communication … More must comply with trading regulations.
 If you’re not sure they do, ask a private label lawyer for advice.

 Ultimately, registering your brand can help protect it on Amazon, as seen above.
 But it won’t stop copy-cats from selling fakes on other websites.
 Registering your trademark and your brand is a necessity, not a magic bullet.